-Project Name: Project Manager: Project Manager: On-Site Contact Name: Project Location: DEQ-Certified Inspector Name: Inspection Date: Time:

-Sheet Flow to Conserved Open Space Areas

-ltem Yes No Date Corrected Date/Notes 1 Pre-construction meeting with the contractor designated to install the sheet flow practice has been conducted.
+Project Name:Project Manager: On-S Site Contact Name: Proje ect Location: DEC -Certified Inspector Name: Inspection D ate: Time: Shor at Flow to Concerved Open Space Areas Sile et Flow to Conserved Open Space Areas Yes No Date Corrected Date/Notes Item 1 Pre-construction meeting with the contractor designated to install the sheet flow practice has been conducted.
 2 Impervious cover has been constructed/installed and area is free of construction equipment, vehicles, material storage, etc. 3 All pervious areas of the contributing drainage areas have been adequately stabilized and erosion control measures have been removed.
 4 Area of the Conserved Open Space has been clearly marked and protected from construction traffic with adequate signage and fencing, and is in good condition (undisturbed - other than for pruning or other vegetation management needs).
 5 Area of the Conserved Open Space has been clearly marked and protected from construction runoff and sediment with appropriate sediment control measures (super silt fence, berms, etc.).
 6 Stormwater has been diverted for the construction of the inflow (Level Spreader or gravel diaphragm).
 7 Any light grading required to establish the upper boundary of the Conserved Open Space has been performed with light equipment and minimal impact to the existing vegetation.
 8 Construction of engineered Level Spreader for concentrated inflow or a gravel diaphragm or other pretreatment measure for sheet flow has been completed and the area stabilized as needed.
 9 Stormwater runoff directed into Conserved Open Space after the area at the upper boundary has been stabilized.
 10 All erosion and sediment control practices have been removed.
 11 Follow-up inspection and as-built survey/certification has been scheduled.
 12 GPS coordinates have been documented for all Conserved Open Spaces on the parcel.

-Sheet Flow to Vegetated Filter Strips

-ltem Yes No Date Corrected Date/Notes 13 Pre-construction meeting with the contractor designated to install the sheet flow practice has been conducted.
+Shor et Flow to Vegetated Filter Strips et i low to vegetated i liter otrips Yes No Date Corrected Date/Notes 13 Pre-construction meeting with the contractor designated to install the sheet flow practice has been conducted.
 14 Impervious cover has been constructed/installed and area is free of construction equipment, vehicles, material storage, etc. 15 All pervious areas of the contributing drainage areas have been adequately stabilized and erosion control measures have been removed.
 16 Area of the Vegetated Filter Strip has been clearly marked and protected from construction traffic with adequate signage and fencing, and is in good condition; or 17 Area of the Vegetated Filter Strip has been previously (temporarily) stripped of topsoil during construction is scheduled for restoration and soil amendments (if required).
 18 Topsoil and/or soil amendments are nearby and certified as meeting the design specifications.